stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 2. Looping may only be performed via `map`, `filter`, or `fold`
 3. The only atomic types are booleans, integers, fixed length buffers, and principals
-4. There is additional support for lists of the atomic types, however the only variable length lists in the language appear as transaction inputs (i.e., there is no support for list operations like append or join).
+4. There is additional support for lists of the atomic types, however the only variable length lists in the language appear as function inputs (i.e., there is no support for list operations like append or join).
 5. Variables may only be created via `let` binding and there is no support for mutating functions like `set`.
 6. Defining of constants and functions are allowed for simplifying code using `define` statement.
 However, these are purely syntactic.
 If a definition cannot be inlined, the contract will be rejected as illegal.
-These definitions are also _private_, in that functions defined this way may only be called by transactions defined the given smart contract.
+These definitions are also _private_, in that functions defined this way may only be called by other functions defined in the given smart contract.
-7. Transactions are specified via `define-tx` statement with function names.
-Arguments to the function must specify their types.
+7. Functions specified via `define-public` statements are _public_ functions.
+Arguments to these functions must specify their types.

-Transactions return a boolean result.
-If the transaction returns `true`, then it is considered valid, and any changes made to the blockchain state will be materialized.
-If a transaction returns `false`, the transaction will be considered invalid, and the transaction will have _no effect_ on the smart contract's state, except for a transaction fee debit (in the case of on-chain transactions).
+Public functions return a boolean result.
+If the function returns `true`, then it is considered valid, and any changes made to the blockchain state will be materialized.
+If the function returns `false`, it will be considered invalid, and will have _no effect_ on the smart contract's state, except for a transaction fee debit.

 ## Inter-Contract Calls